Tebs-Lab/ai-discussions/01-overview-ai-ml/09-exercise-applied-regression-metrics.md

 ### Weather Forecasting

-This is a system (or set of systems) that predicts:

-The temperature on an hour-by-hour basis.
+This is a system (or set of systems) that predicts the temperature on an hour-by-hour basis.

 ### Bail Setting